mk-fg/pulseaudio-mixer-cli/README.md

 the module (though probably not hard to rewrite it to use PA protocol instead, patches welcome!).

+For the list of similar tools that don't use dbus, see [Links](#Links) section below.

 ### Requirements

 * Python 2.7